samuaaltonen/supercell-coding-challenge/NOTES.md

 - Added health and energy bars for both sides
 - Added taking damage if other side scores a goal
 - Modified score to be given based on successfull defends instead.
 Score amount is proportional to ball velocity.
 - Added rendering score which targets actual score every frame (to achieve running score count).
-Changes depending on distance to actual score and score change rate to get accelerating score increase effect.
+Change depends on distance to actual score and score change rate to get accelerating score increase effect.